Our Curriculum

 • Competence and confidence in mathematical knowledge, concepts and skills

-• An ability to communicate mathematics
+• An ability to communicate mathematical ideas clearly

-• An understanding of mathematics
+• A deep understanding of mathematical concepts

 • A mathematics lesson every day